grepcats/faux-reddit/README.md

 * Program should allow user to navigate back to the full list of articles
   * Input: Click on home page icon
   * Output: Return to list of articles
+* Program should allow user to edit an article (any article for now)
+  * Input: Click "edit article"
+  * Output: User may update article.
+* Program should have header styling similar to reddit
+  * Input: adapted header styling from reddit.com
+  * Output: a header that more or less looks/acts like reddit header
+* Program should have post styling similar to reddit
+  * Input: adapted post styling from reddit.com
+  * Output: post list that looks similar to reddit post list
 * Program should allow user to post an article (title, optional text, choose where to post (profile or subreddit), upvotes, downvotes)
     * Input: Click "new article"
     * Output: Article is added to the list of articles
-* Program should allow user to edit an article (any article for now)
-  * Input: Click "edit article"
-  * Output: User may update article.
 * Program should allow user to "upvote" or "downvote" an article
   * Input: User clicks respective arrow
   * Output: respective arrow click is recorded on article object